In search of

 © Julian Ward-Davies

-The 1838 Tithe Map of the Parish of Shenstone and its Awards Book provide us with secondary documentary evidence.
+The 1838 Tithe Map of the Parish of Shenstone 2 and its associated Book of Awards 3 provide us with secondary documentary evidence.
 Although these documents contain no direct reference to the chapel, various details contained within them directly support the evidence relating to the chapel's existence and location provided by Rev Sanders' account.

 The location of the site